 Apply It to Taxes and Insurance

-You can also use your tax refund to buy your first home in Middletown by applying it to pesky (and sometimes hefty) expenses like taxes and insurance.
+You can also use your tax refund to buy your first home in Springboro by applying it to pesky (and sometimes hefty) expenses like taxes and insurance.
 Many times, your property taxes and insurance will be rolled into your mortgage, and in that case, you won’t have to worry about paying them.
 But, then, you have the cash to purchase extra insurance for a bigger safety net.

 Put It Toward Closing Costs